javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 At this point, we have set the "Adwaita" cursor theme for Nix apps that use UI as audacity, discord, vscode, ... and everything looks good.
 We have achive the objective to have the same cursor theme in all our System.

-But this is working because the cursor theme we have set to Nix apps was exactly the same as the system one (Adwaita).
+But this is working because the cursor theme we have set to Nix apps was exactly the same as the system default one (Adwaita).
 So we have to take into account the following:
-- If we prefer another cursor theme (different the System's default) it will be necessary to change the cursor theme for both parts, Nix apps (done previously) and the System itself.
+- If we prefer another cursor theme (different to the System's default) it will be necessary to change the cursor theme for both parts, Nix apps (done previously) and the System itself.

 So now, let's see an example where we are going to set the "Bibata Modern Ice" cursor theme across all the System.